Why the LEAH Knox Scholars Program?

 • First summer: Intensive lab experience at MIT

-• Second summer: placement in external university or industry lab
+• Second summer: Support with application and possible placement in external university or industry lab

 • School year: